 The early morning silence was hypnotizing, as I quietly stalked the horses from a safe distance to find a clear view of the small herd.
 Standing still with camera in hand, the only sounds I heard were the rapid clicks of the camera’s shutter.
 This went on for a couple hours.
 That is, until I heard the deep and alarmingly close bellow of a bison.

-One hundred days into our travels and 4520 towing miles later, one week ago Vivian and I completed our west-by-northwest route from Chokoloskee, Florida to Glacier National Park, Montana.
-We left the Rocky Mountains after having visited nine national parks beginning in New Mexico.
-Now in North Dakota, we were several hundred miles into our east-by-southeast route.
-On the morning of July 27, I was photographing wildlife in the badlands within National Park #10.
+After one hundred days, nine national parks and 4520 tow miles, Vivian and I completed our west-by-northwest route from Chokoloskee, Florida to Glacier National Park, Montana.
+We were several hundred miles into our east-by-southeast route on the morning of July 27, when I was photographing wildlife in the badlands of North Dakota within National Park #10.

 The legacies of conservationist President Theodore Roosevelt are significant and far reaching.
 Every time a President designates a National Monument, we have Roosevelt to thank for the 1906 American Antiquities Act.
 The comeback of the Plains Bison from near extinction is owed to President Roosevelt.
 As president, he was directly responsible for adding 230 million acres of protected public lands, including five national parks.
 There I stood in Theodore Roosevelt National Park photographing a herd of wild horses that are also in some way associated with the park’s eponym and his legacy.